• Skip to primary navigation

 What’s the Best Place to Shop for Cardstock for Paper Flowers?

-I recommend shopping for cardstock at JOANN.
+I recommend shopping for cardstock at your local craft store.
 You can shop in person from the open paper shelves or online.
 Park Lane has quite a few variety packs of precision paper that work well for this project and they offer paper in 65lb or 80lb options.

 When you are shopping for paper look for cardstock that is solid core!
 This is really important!
 White core paper (or "value pack") is a cheaper type of cardstock that has color printed on each side on a white piece of cardstock.
 When you cut into it, it is white on the inside.
 It tends to look cheap when it's used with paper flowers.